 Derived from the mission, goals and objectives of the service-learning program, the following policy statements provide general guidance to all parties as they plan together for a service-learning project.

-NONENDORSEMENT Approval of a service-learning proposal indicates that the proposal is accepted for meeting the service-learning requirement; it does not imply endorsement either of the proposed activities or of the recipient by the University of Wisconsin-Eau Claire.
+NONENDORSEMENT Acceptance of a service-learning proposal indicates that the proposal is accepted for meeting the service-learning requirement; it does not imply endorsement either of the proposed activities or of the recipient by the University of Wisconsin-Eau Claire.

 PRE-ENROLLMENT EXPERIENCES Service-learning activities may be completed at any time between admission and graduation from UW-Eau Claire, although students with the support of the academic adviser may petition the Dean’s Office of the School/College in which they are enrolled to use pre-enrollment experiences in partial fulfillment of the requirement.